 - Developing your first Mule application (Studio, Mule): This guide takes the API specification from the previous guide and leverages it to build a Mule Application in order to scaffold API implementations with pre-populated modules and flows to save development time, provide the metadata to simplify and expedite data processing to match the desired response, and receive a reference for request requirements to perform tests.

-- Distributing your first API (API manager, Runtime manager, CloudHub): In this segment of the quick start guides, you’ll be taking the culmination of work from the first and second parts of this series to do the following: deploy your application to CloudHub, register your application to the API gateway to set permissions and SLA’s, and gain insights about your application performance with analytics and logs.
+- Deploying and managing your first API (API manager, Runtime manager, CloudHub): In this segment of the quick start guides, you’ll be taking the culmination of work from the first and second parts of this series to do the following: deploy your application to CloudHub, register your application to the API gateway to set permissions and SLA’s, and gain insights about your application performance with analytics and logs.

 Be sure to check the above guides out, and feel free to submit feedback so we can make these guides better!
 Also, keep an eye out for new guides that will show you how to implement a multitude of real-world solutions; these guides will cover topics such as data integrations in real-time and batch, as well as creating back-end and front-end APIs.